Plan your adventure for your week at EaglePoint Base Camp

 Merit Badges Plus Additional Programs

 Merit registration takes place online and will open in April.
 Your troop must be up to date on all payments before you can register.
-For a description of each merit badge including prerequisites and requirements cover at camp, see the Program Guide, which will be online January.
+For a description of each merit badge including prerequisites and requirements cover at camp, see the Leader's Guide, available online.

-Please note: The merit badges listed below are options that can be taught at Tahosa.
-The EaglePoint merit badge program is a mixture of staff and troop taught programs and is limited only by your troops imagination.
+Please note: The merit badges listed below are options that can be taught at Tahosa High Adventure Base.
+The EaglePoint Base Camp merit badge program is a mixture of staff and troop taught programs and is limited only by your troops imagination.

 * Denotes Eagle Required